fraunhofer-izi/uap/doc/source/introduction.rst

 ================================

 **Connections** are like tubes that connect steps.
-A step can have any number of connections.
+A sstep can have any number of connections.
 Run have to assign output file(s) to each connection of the step.
 Downstream steps can access the connections to get the information which run created which file.